 CAT Exam Pattern 2017

 The table given below provides an overview of the exam pattern of CAT 2017.
-It must be noted that this table is based on the last year’s paper pattern.
+The total duration of the exam will be 180 minutes (60 minutes per section).
+The table given below is based on the last year’s paper pattern.
 This year, the number of questions in individual sections may change.

 |S. No.||Name of the Section||Number of Questions||Duration||Maximum Marks|